MARY G. WILSON, PRESIDENT

 And the League takes a fact-based approach to election administration issues.
 Let me explain what I mean by a fact-based approach.
 When there is factual evidence – not myth or anecdotes – that particular practices will undermine the right to vote, then those practices must be stopped.
 When there is factual evidence that particular approaches to election administration will enhance voter participation or protect the votes of eligible citizens, then those approaches must be adopted.
 Every election official across the country must develop a pro-voter mindset.

 We believe that using this fact-based this approach helps in resolving one of the difficult questions in election administration reform – what is the appropriate role for the federal government?
 As you know, federal elections have traditionally been administered under our Constitution by the states, and many states have delegated substantial responsibilities to local units of government.
 We do not believe that all aspects of elections should be federalized.
-However, as an organization that grew out of the fight to establish voting rights for women in the
+However, as an organization that grew out of the fight to establish voting rights for women in the United States, we are acutely aware that the right to vote is a federal right, guaranteed under the United States Constitution.

 The Constitution provides for Congress to set regulations over federal elections if it so chooses.
 But when should it choose to do so?
 We suggest that a good principle to follow is that when there is factual evidence that particular practices will undermine the right to vote, then Congress should act to stop such practices.
 When there is evidence that particular approaches to election administration will increase voter participation or protect the votes of eligible citizens, then Congress should act to require that they be put in place.
-Voters in the states of
+Voters in the states of Florida, Ohio, New Mexico, and California, for example, enjoy the same constitutional right to vote, and Congress has a duty to safeguard that basic right.
+But, the regular administration of the polling process, and experiments to find new and better ways for American citizens to vote, should be left to the states.

 I am very pleased that S. 1487 favorably addresses several of these key issues.
 We strongly believe that they must remain in this bill and must be included in any election reform legislation that goes to the President’s desk for signature.